 - First year entry to degrees such as Biomedical Science, Environmental Biology and Health Science at University of the West of Scotland

 - First year entry to various science-based courses at the University of Glasgow, Strathclyde University, the University of Stirling and Heriot Watt University

 - Previous students have used the course for application to Universities across the UK in a wide range of subjects such as Marine Biology

-- It is worth checking if the course is suitable for the specific degree programme you are interested in.
+It is important to make sure this course is suitable for the specific degree programme you want to progress to.
 For example, recent students have applied for newer degree programmes such as a Paramedicine.
 Please contact us to discuss your particular interests.

 Entry requirements (minimum)

 - Communication and Numeracy skills are essential.
-An entrance test will be used to support this and your personal statement on the application form is important
+An entrance test will be used to support this.

 - One suitable reference.